 A New Orleans children's doctor has spent months trying to scrub fake videos of "himself" from TikTok — videos he never made, selling supplements he's never seen.

-A Pediatric Doctor's Face Was Cloned to Sell Supplements — and He Can't Get the Videos Down
+A Pediatric Doctor's Deepfake Was Used to Sell Supplements — and He Still Can't Get the Videos Down

 Source: Red Tape / Substack

 Most people have heard warnings about large-scale romance fraud.
-A pattern documented in Chinese-language media and described in a Weibo Substack report describes something different: a scheme called "Beng Laotou" — a northern dialect phrase roughly translated as "scamming old men" — that deliberately keeps each transaction small enough not to trigger alarm.
+A pattern documented in Chinese-language media and described in a Weibo Substack report describes something different: a scheme called "Beng Laotou" — where "Beng" means to scam in northern dialect — that deliberately keeps each transaction small enough not to trigger alarm.

-According to the report, the amounts requested per interaction typically range from 20 to 100 RMB, roughly $3 to $14 USD, gathered through flirtatious chatting, emotional companionship, or mildly suggestive messaging on social media platforms and dating apps.
-A single target sending those amounts regularly could transfer the equivalent of several hundred to several thousand RMB each month without it ever feeling like a major financial loss.
-The scheme's low barrier to entry — no elaborate backstory, no fake investment platform — has reportedly allowed it to spread quickly and become, in some online communities, a normalized source of side income.
+According to the report, the amounts requested per interaction typically range from 20 to 100 RMB, gathered through chatting, acting cute, or borderline sexting on social media platforms and dating apps.
+A single target sending those amounts regularly could transfer a couple hundred to even several thousand RMB each month without it ever feeling like a major financial loss.
+The scheme's low barrier to entry and low transaction amounts have helped it spread quickly, becoming, in some online communities, a normalized source of side income — and even a subculture, with jokes and commentary appearing under explanatory videos online.

 Source: Weibo Substack